 Myth ten: They’re not that eco

-In the UK, three billion single-use nappies are disposed of every year, representing 2-3% of all household waste.
+In the UK, three billion single-use nappies are disposed of every year, (representing 2-3% of all household waste).
+Disposable nappies are still the 3rd biggest contributor to landfill.
 In February 2020, Zero Waste Europe published a report looking at the impact of wet wipes and baby nappies on the environment and laid out core findings on the debate: are reusable nappies better for the environment than disposables?
 Fundamentally, they concluded the answer is yes, they are.
 You can reduce your family’s carbon footprint by 40% (even considering the washing) by choosing to reuse full time.
 But it doesn’t need to be all or nothing; part time, sometimes, every reusable helps.
-If you were to simply use one cloth nappy a day, you would still divert 912 reusable nappies from birth to potty.
+If you were to simply use one cloth nappy a day, you would still divert 912 disposable nappies from birth to potty.

-But there’s much more that can be done and here at Close we’ve been working hard to further reduce our environmental impact.
-In 2020, we began changing our laminate to RPET (recycled PET resin) and for our gorgeous Puffin print, we now use our brand new bio laminate which, unlike standard TPU, uses 20-30% renewable plant based ingredients.
+But there’s much more that can be done and here at Close we’ve are continually working hard to further reduce our environmental impact.
+In 2020, we began changing our laminate to RPET (recycled polyester made from discarded bottles) and we have also developed the worlds greenest nappy, using a bio laminate which, unlike standard TPU, uses 20-30% renewable plant based ingredients.
 This helps to conserve precious non-renewable energy sources and reduce greenhouse emissions.
-We are also proud to support the WWF and other non for profits through our 1% for the Planet membership, giving back 1% of the proceeds of Pop-in nappy sales to protecting the environment.
-So, we can’t help but ask this Reusable Nappy Week: why dispose when you can Pop-in?
+We hope by the end of 2022 or before all our nappies and products with be be made from 80% recycled materials We are making these important steps because we believe a 'green' product from a Ethical brand should always have sustainability at its heart!
+This is also why we made the decision back in 2018 to join the 1% for the Planet network, and give back 1% of the proceeds from all Pop-in nappy sales to amazing socially driven causing.
+So why dispose when you can Pop-in?
+This Reusable Nappy week